nono/cozy-desktop-experiments/RFC/README.md

   significant with it, so don't take this as an endorsement).

 - The database: PouchDB was not a bad choice, but on the long run, I will prefer sqlite.
 For example, having transactions when writing several documents at once after a directory was moved looks more safe.
 An embedded key/value store could also do the job.
 But I don't feel like we need great performances from the database, so the main criterion will be reliability and the ease of use (to avoid bugs in misuse).
 And there, it will be hard to beat sqlite.

-- The tests: they are crucial, as the experience have teached us.
+- The tests: they are crucial, as the experience have taught us.
 Mocha is mostly fine and have some nice features, but it makes really hard to parallelize tests, and I think it's a MUST for testing cozy-desktop.
 It probably means that even if cozy-desktop stays in JS (or something that